MilesMoosavi/pictionary-bot/README.md

 <img src="./assets/capture_area_after.png" width="75%">

 ## Installation
-Currently not meant for installation, but you can explore the OCR and word lookup functionalities:
+Currently not meant for installation, but you can explore the files in `feature_testing` folder with any Python editor of your choice:
 1. Clone the repository:
    ```bash
    git clone https://github.com/MilesMoosavi/pictionary-bot.git